prisma/prisma-examples/node-graphql/README.md

 ```
 docker-compose up -d

-cd prisma

-# provided as a script in package.json
+# provided as a dev dependency in package.json
 yarn prisma deploy
 ```